 One downside of living in Dierks is that it can take a long time to commute to work.
 In Dierks, the average commute to work is 34.29 minutes, which is quite a bit higher than the national average.

-The education level of Dierks citizens is a little higher than the average for US cities and towns: 22.10% of adults in Dierks have at least a bachelor's degree.
+The population of Dierks overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Dierks, 22.10% have at least a bachelor's degree.

 The people who call Dierks home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dierks residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Dierks include Irish, English, German, British, and Swedish.